mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

         - physical hosts
         - physical network
         - physical datacenter
-    - PaaS: OS owned by datacenter - network/applicaiton & AD is a mix
     - SaaS: AD is a mix, but applications, network, OS, hosts etc all owned by cloud provider
     - client is ALWAYS responsible for:
         - info & data stored in the cloud